Analysis | Republicans may be drawing the Trump/White-working-class arrow backwards

 These are presidential exit polls, which should generally not be seen as precise measures of the electorate, particularly for relatively small populations of voters.
 But the pattern matches what Gallup has seen in its party identification data over the past several decades.

 In 2006, Whites with and without college degrees were more likely to identify as Democrats than Republicans.
 For a few years after that, both groups became more Republican.
 But in about 2012, Whites with college degrees shifted back to the left as those without shifted to the right.
 The two groups used to move in concert.
-By 2019, though, there was a massive gap between the two groups in party identification.
+By 2019, though, there was a massive gap between them in party identification.

 What these numbers suggest quite clearly is that this trend of working-class Whites to embrace the Republican Party was underway well before Trump.
 (The data for non-White blue-collar workers doesn’t show a similar shift.)
 The implication, then, isn’t that Trump handed the GOP a gift but, instead, that he is the one who figured out how to unwrap the gift that was already sitting there.

 The difference here is important mostly for rhetorical reasons.
-It’s probably true that the GOP would benefit from a policy platform specifically targeting an expansion of its working class support.
+It’s probably true that the GOP would benefit from a policy platform specifically targeting an expansion of its working-class support.
 Banks offers some suggestions to do so, though those are mostly existing policies reframed in a working-class-friendly context.
 By positioning this change as necessarily a function of Trump, however, Banks is giving the controversial former president credit for something that existed before he entered the political realm.
 Banks outlines a path to possibly increasing Republican support — but predicates it on an unpopular president who never won a majority of the vote.

 He doesn’t need to.